Frequently Asked Questions

 Do you work with fabrics?

 Yes, I work with a wide variety of embroideries, cross stitch, needlepoint and crewel work.
-Fabrics include all fabrics and are not limited to embroidery.
+The term “fabrics” includes all kinds of fabrics and is not limited to embroidery.

 For all fabric work, please bring the work clean and ready to frame.
 I stretch and lace or stitch all fabric work with the aim to have all work reversible.